sftpgo/docs/docs/password.md

+---
+description: "Password hashing and validation in open-source SFTPGo.
+Supports bcrypt, argon2id, and additional formats for migration.
+Configurable strength policies."
+---

 # Supported Password Hashing Algorithms

 SFTPGo can verify passwords in several formats and uses, by default, the `bcrypt` algorithm to hash passwords in plain-text before storing them inside the data provider.
 Each hashing algorithm is identified by a prefix.